-As a starting point, we hope that this information booklet will provide a useful introduction for parents/carers, and their children.
+We hope that this information booklet is a useful reference document for parents/carers, and their children, as we proceed through the academic year.
 It provides information on our current systems and procedures, all of which are designed to ensure that your child has the very best learning experience.